webdevvie/openvpn-ansible-setup/README.md

 Since I hate repeating the same work over and over.
 I thought: "Why not make one myself?"
 And here is the result.

-## Using this and want to thank me ?
-Please conciser donating sending some mBT to me ;) 1KkRZBVJdAox5QohCzbE5DBQHkNQFNThCA

 # License

 Copyright 2014 John Bakker <me@johnbakker.name>